crckman/Onward/Onward.md

 Note: The playlist subtitle `"Higher than high"` is drawn from the fifth (5) track, *Twilight Galaxy*.

+If you've noticed the *Jungle* sticker on my laptop an wondering: why no *Jungle*?
+A: *Jungle* isn't rock...but they are awesome...and I do have tickets for September!

 |Track|Song|Artist|Album|Year|
 |-|-|-|-|-|
 |1|The French Open|Foals|Antidotes|2008|